 Assistants are already well trained in getting information to their boss’s in small doses, in-between meetings and on the hoof.
 So we should be quite concise and articulate anyway.
-Planning what you say before you say it will add to the clarity of your message and will make you look like you know what you are talking about – the key to speaking with authority!
+Planning what you say before you say it will add to your message’s clarity and make you look like you know what you are talking about – the key to speaking with authority!

 Take a breath!

 This is something that I am still working on.
-I can speak very very quickly so I have to work on my pace and I have to remember to breath!
-A measured pace, when conversing or speaking to a group of people, will make you appear controlled and thoughtful.
+I can speak very quickly, so I have to work on my pace, and I have to remember to breathe!
+A measured pace when conversing or speaking to a group of people will make you appear controlled and thoughtful.

 I often find people who have confidence in their authority rarely flaunt it.

 I usually try to add humour and personality to my communications in the hope people assume I am confident in my authority.
 I find this works as an Executive Assistant in charge of who sees my manager.
 I know I have the power to decide what meetings he takes and what goes in his diary, so I try to project ease when dealing with these tasks.

 I think it makes my colleagues and our clients connect with me on a level that we might not have if I was just articulate and polite, and I think it makes me look naturally authoritative when it comes to diary management.